CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6 - Horizontal Coordinates.md

 The plane (or circle) $ZNAS$ defines the local meridian.

 In the last chapter, we saw how we could define the sidereal time as the Western distance between Aries and the Meridian.
 Now we are interested in the point $P$, which may be the location of a star or a planet.
 We can do the same thing, and we can define the angle between the Meridian and $P$, putting West as positive again.
-This angle is called the [**hour angle**](https://en.wikipedia.org/wiki/Hour_angle) and is more rigorously defined as the angle between the meridian and the circle that goes through $P$, $N'$, and $S'$, which is called the [hour circle](https://en.wikipedia.org/wiki/Hour_circle) of $P$.
+This angle is called the [**hour angle**](https://en.wikipedia.org/wiki/Hour_angle) and is more rigorously defined as the angle between the meridian circle and the circle that goes through $P$, $N'$, and $S'$, which is called the [hour circle](https://en.wikipedia.org/wiki/Hour_circle) of $P$.

 This is useful as it gives us a way to describe the location of $P$, specifically how East or West it is, in comparison to the meridian.